 The filer must also report each underlying asset that individually was worth more than \$1,000 at the end of the reporting period.
 Most investment options within college savings plans are portfolios that qualify as excepted investment funds.
+If the plan has no remaining assets, the filer should note that.

-CA (ScholarShare) College Savings Plan: Age 0-5 Portfolio
+CA (ScholarShare) College Savings Plan: Age 0-5 Portfolio 2 New Hampshire UNIQUE College Investing (529) Plan, no remaining assets / final distribution